cwk30/cwk30.github.io/new.md

 * Cyber Security Operations Specialist.

 The last was my favourite; the final practical examination had us fending of live attacks in a virtualized network environment, and I relished every moment of it.

+### Future Thoughts
+It is my goal to establish myself as a leading expert in cybersecurity within the force, and help SAF develop the necessary capabilities in securing network infrastructures critical to our operations.